-2.2.2 Resistive Touchscreen
+2.1.2 Resistive Touchscreen

-Resistive touchscreen was made by Elo Touch Systems in 1971 (Brown et al., 2007).
+Resistive touchscreen or analog resistive is the 2nd market share in the touchscreen system.
+It was made by Elo TouchSystems in 1971 (Brown et al., 2007).
 The original resistive technology was used in and opaque pen digitizer.
 A resistive touchscreen is simply a mechanical switch mechanism used to locate a touch.
 The construction of a typical resistive touchscreen is shown in Figure 2.2.
 A lower layer of glass substrate and an upper layer of flexible film (generally PET) are separated by very small, transparent, insulating spacer dot.
 One side of both glass and PET are coated with transparent conductive layer of indium tin oxide (ITO).
 The coated sides are facing each other.
 The electrical voltage is applied to one or both of the sheets.
-When a object presses on PET film, the two conductive surfaces make an electrical contact.
-The resistance between conductive two layers becomes lower, the detector will locate the point and then send the signal to the processing unit as same as capacitive touchscreen technique (Downs, 2005).
+When a finger presses on PET film, the two conductive surfaces make an electrical contact.
+The resistance between conductive two layers becomes lower, the detector will locate the point and then send the signal to the processing unit as same as capacitive touchscreen system (Downs, 2005)